RebeccaKakon/OBeEX2/README.md

 we have a Gui class that will amaze you .

-This project represent 5 calsses:
-Node Class - will creat our node of the graph
-Edge Class - will creat our edge of the graph
-DGraph Class - will build a graph that that its built by points and edges. each graph contain a collection of node (with the help of node class) and a collectiom of edges (with the help of edges class) GUI Class-will draw the graph.
+This project represent 5 calsses: nodedata Class - will creat our node of the graph edgedata Class - will creat our edge of the graph DGraph Class - will build a graph that that its built by points and edges. each graph contain a collection of node (with the help of nodedata class) and a collectiom of edges (with the help of edgedata class) GUI Class-will draw the graph.
 Graph_Algo Class- In this class we have difrent algoritems that solve diffrents problems on our graph!

 if you want more information about our project you can go read our wonderful wiki.